01-edu/public/subjects/java/piscine/StringContains/README.md

 Create a file `StringContains.java`.

-Write a function `isStringContainedIn` that returns true if the first String as parameter is contained in the second String as parameter.
+Write a function `isStringContainedIn` that returns true if the string `subString` is contained `s` string.

 ### Expected Functions